BeatrizPaulina/beatrizpaulina.github.io/about.md

 I look forward to collaborating with you in the near future and continuing to contribute to the advancement of science and technology.

-**Specialties:** Digital Image Analysis and Processing, Image Classification, Image Segmentation, Image Super-resolution, Image Compression, Machine Learning, Parallel Computing, Hyperspectral Imagery, Ultrasound Imagery, Spectroscopy, Watermarking, Remote Sensing.
+**Specialties:** Digital Image Analysis and Processing, Image Classification, Image Segmentation, Image Super-resolution, Image Compression, Machine Learning, Parallel Computing, Hyperspectral Imagery, Ultrasound Imagery, Spectroscopy, Watermarking, Remote Sensing and signal processing.